anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Acts 2.14a, 22-32** continues the series in Acts (and begins a three-part series in Acts 2), and has Peter on the Day of Pentecost saying, 'This Jesus God raised up, and of that all of us are witnesses.'
 * **Psalm 16** is quoted in the reading from Acts: 'you will not abandon my soul to Death/Hades'.
-* **1 Peter 1.3-9** begins a (mostly) semi-continuous series in 1 Peter (which covers all of the 'Easter N' Sundays), and has the same Peter speaking of the hope that comes through the resurrection of Jesus.
+* **1 Peter 1.3-9** begins a (mostly) semicontinuous series in 1 Peter (which covers all of the 'Easter N' Sundays), and has the same Peter speaking of the hope that comes through the resurrection of Jesus.

 Year C